viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

 ---
 Hi, everyone!
 For this "Hands on!" we're going to build a REST API with **AWS API Gateway**, provisioned with **Terraform** and backed by **AWS Lambda** built with **Serverless Framework**.
 The REST API will allow us to send SMS Messages using **AWS SNS**.
-Sounds like a lot of things, but it's no that lot of working.
+Sounds like a lot of things, but it's not that lot of working.
 For this part 1, we'll provision our API Gateway with Terraform and for part 2 and 3:

 <a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-2">Part 2: coding the backend with Serverless Framework</a>